dbt-labs/terraform-provider-dbtcloud/docs/resources/environment_variable.md

 ### Required

-- `environment_values` (Map of String) Map from environment names to respective variable value, a special key `project` should be set for the project default variable value
+- `environment_values` (Map of String) Map from environment names to respective variable value, a special key `project` should be set for the project default variable value.
+This field is not set as sensitive so take precautions when using secret environment variables.
 - `name` (String) Name for the variable, must be unique within a project, must be prefixed with 'DBT_'
 - `project_id` (Number) Project for the variable to be created in